 If your complaint is about life, pet or travel insurance:

-Write: Financial Ombudsman Service Limited, GPO Box 3, Melbourne, VIC, 3001
+Write: Australian Financial Complaints Authority, GPO Box 3, Melbourne VIC 3001

 HCF also supports the Private Patients Hospital Charter, which outlines what members can expect from doctors, hospitals and health funds.
 You can call us on 13 13 34 to request a copy of the Charter.